learnk8s/learnk8s.io/src/bsk201903/connectMultipleClusters.md

 **Instead of using annotations, they decided to release a controller which can be installed in your clusters and can be configured using Custom Resource Definitions (CRDs).**

-You have a Custom Resource Definitions (CRD) for each resource that you wish to federate.
+You have a Custom Resource Definition (CRD) for each resource that you wish to federate with three sections:

-The federated Custom Resource Definitions (CRD) has three sections:

 - the standard resource definition such as a Deployment
 - a `placement` section where you can define how that resource should be distributed in the federation